kevslinger/DTQN/README.md

 ### Installing rl-parsers

-If you also wish to run the Hallway and HeavenHell experiments, you will need to install `rl-parsers` and `gym-pomdps`.
+If you also wish to run the Hallway and HeavenHell experiments, you will need to install `rl-parsers`, `one-to-one`, and `gym-pomdps`.
 First, install `rl-parsers` by cloning the [github repo](https://github.com/abaisero/rl-parsers.git) and installing it into your python virtual environment.

 ```bash